oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

 > **NOTE:**  Tentative list of Qs the MQTT Transfer Spec should answer; feedback on which might be out-of-scope / someone else's problem is welcome.
 > - what is the required minimum interoperable topic structure?
 > - What is the OpenC2 message format over MQTT?
+> - Are there any special requirements for the MQTT Client ID?
 > - how does a Producer discover the active consumers in a pub/subs space?
 > - how does a Producer discover the capabilities of active consumers in a pub/subs space?
 > - What is the appropriate QoS for MQTT messaging for OpenC2?